JuliaMolSim/DFTK.jl/docs/src/guide/parallelization.md

 ```
 or (from Julia 1.6) simply `BLAS.get_num_threads()`.

 ### Julia threads
 On top of FFT and BLAS threading DFTK uses Julia threads (`Thread.@threads`)
-in a couple of places to parallelise over `k`-Points (density computation)
+in a couple of places to parallelize over `k`-Points (density computation)
 or bands (Hamiltonian application).
 The number of threads used for these aspects is controlled
 by the *environment variable* `JULIA_NUM_THREADS`.